CMSgov/cms-bb2-python-sdk/README.md

 ## Sample Usage: Obtain Access Grant, Probe Scope, and Access Data<a id="usage"></a>

 Below are code snippets showing the SDK used with Python server and Flask.
+This code walks through:

+- Obtaining an access token with scope ([SMART App Launch: Scopes](https://build.fhir.org/ig/HL7/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-fhir-resources)) chosen by a user
+- Passing the token to query for FHIR data
+- Using URL links from the response to page through data
+- Using the SDK paging support to return all data in one call

 ```python
 from flask import Flask